-An international award winning documentary filmmaker, I’m emerging from behind the camera to tell my own story.
+I’m international award winning documentary filmmaker, emerging from behind the camera to tell my own story.

-Having had six psychiatric admissions, including one sectioning, I have first hand experience of living with a stigmatising diagnosis and undergoing treatment for psychosis.
+Having had six psychiatric admissions, including one sectioning, I have first hand experience of the mental health system and the traumatic and stigmatising power of diagnosis.

 I have written my memoir, My Beautiful Psychosis, to change the perception of psychosis as a debilitating illness.
 I hope that sharing my story will inspire others, improve attitudes and ultimately contribute to a better system of care.